 The first thing I can say about UEA is that you will find every type of person here.
 This was the first thing I noticed when I arrived.
 There are so many different personalities which means there is a place for everyone here.

 The UEA has beautiful spreads of grassland and is known for its aesthetically pleasing sceneries and the lake.
 The UEA has several buildings, designed with the most exquisite architecture.
-It is a university that is rapidly elevating on the ranking tables with the university currently being among the top 15 universities in the UK, among the top 200 universities in the world and among the top 5 UK universities for student satisfaction.
+It is a university that is rapidly elevating on the ranking tables with the university currently being among the top 15 universities in the UK and the top 200 universities in the world.
 There is access to everything one would need at the university.
 I cannot deny my pride to be able to attend such a highly reputable university.

 I have found that most students would claim the Student Union to be their favourite building at the university without a doubt as it contains several areas for students to relax and socialize.
 The building contains a café, a bar and even a nap room for the tired ones.
 I have had a few dozes in the nap room, I must admit.
 As wonderful as all that sounds, I spend a lot more of my time in the music building.
 I would say that the music building is one of my favourite buildings at the UEA and it is amazing how with being an economics student, the university still allows me to pursue and maintain the passions I have in music, drama and the arts.

 As I mentioned earlier, there is something for everyone at the UEA, no matter what you are interested in.
 There are hundreds of societies and sports clubs available to the students of the university.
 Even if you don’t know what it is you are passionate about and love to do, you can surely find it out here.

 There are many events for international students in which you would be able to meet a lot more students like yourself.
 You are never neglected or left in the dark, here at the UEA.